Ashika-Jain/natours/README.md

-# NOMADS - Travel Itinerary Builder
+# NATOURS - Travel Itinerary Builder

-NOMADS is a comprehensive travel itinerary builder designed to simplify the process of planning trips.
-Whether you're a solo traveler, a family, or a group, NOMADS provides customized itineraries based on your preferences and requirements.
+NATOURS is a comprehensive travel itinerary builder designed to simplify the process of planning trips.
+Whether you're a solo traveler, a family, or a group, NATOURS provides customized itineraries based on your preferences and requirements.
 The platform includes an interactive chatbot and a Map API to enhance the searchability and overall user experience.

 ## Features